-At the Company's request, each club will take all necessary steps so that the police from its country accompany its team fans during the entire Final and cooperate with the police from the Host's country.
+At the Company's request, each club will take all necessary steps so that the police from its country accompany its team fans during the entire Final Four and cooperate with the police from the Host's country.

-The Company will establish the rules that the clubs participating in the Final must fulfil.
+The Company will establish the rules that the clubs participating in the Final Four must fulfil.
 These rules include but are not limited to the following areas:

-- a) Game and practice schedules. - b) Benches and locker rooms. - c) Playing uniform colours. - d) Accreditation and invitation system for the game and other activities organised during the event. - e) Use of the Final logos. - f) Means of transport (including arrival and departure dates) and accommodation in the host city of the Final. - g) Activities that require the participation of the clubs, their players, coaches and representatives. - Requirements of EuroCupbasketball.com and other media. - i) Number of tickets reserved for each participating club and their location in the arena, as well as the deadlines for acquiring them. - j) Attendance at Final meetings.
+- a) Game and practice schedules. - b) Benches and locker rooms. - c) Playing uniform colours. - d) Accreditation and invitation system for games and other activities organised during the event. - e) Use of the Final Four logos. - f) Means of transport (including arrival and departure dates) and accommodation in the host city of the Final Four. - g) Activities that require the participation of the clubs, their players, coaches and representatives. - h) Requirements of EuroLeague.net, EuroLeague TV and other media. - i) Number of tickets reserved for each participating club and their location in the arena, as well as the deadlines for acquiring them. - j) Attendance at Final Four meetings.